-Fireplace Installed Flush on the Floor and Hearth Extension Raised to Bottom of Firebox Opening
+1. Fireplace Installed Flush on the Floor and Hearth Extension Raised to Bottom of Firebox Opening

-Non-combustible flooring a minimum of 16 in.
-(406 mm) in front of and 8 in.
-(203 mm) to each side of fireplace opening of the A36R 20 in.
-(508 mm) in front and 12 in.
-(305 mm) to each side of the A42R is required.
+Non-combustible flooring a minimum of 20 in.
+(508 mm) in front of and 12 in.
+(305 mm) to each side of the fuel opening is required.

-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s), or equivalent material.
-See Figures 7.4 and 7.5.
+The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX4, or equivalent material.